jllegras/ngsToolsDev/README.md

-Set of programs/scripts to analyze NGS data for multi-population genetics analyses.
+Set of programs/scripts to analyze NGS data for multi-population genetic analysis.

 ### INSTALL

 See INSTALL file on how to link to repository and compile all programs.
-Note that you need GSL library.
+Note that you need GSL library (actually this requirement will be soon removed).

 ### INPUT FILES

-The programs receive in input files produced by the software ANGSD.
+The programs receive in input files produced by software ANGSD.

-A typical pipeline can be the following, assuming we have genotype likelihoods data for one pop in 'sim1' format (e.g. from nsgSim).
+A typical pipeline can be the following.
+Assuming we have genotype likelihoods data for one pop in 'sim1' format (e.g. from nsgSim).
 We assume 40 individuals.
 We assume to use a version of ANGSD 0.505 or higher.
-Please check ANGSD web site for other accepted genotype likleihoods formats.
+Please check ANGSD web site for other accepted genotype likelihood formats.

 First we compute genotype posterior probabilities (.geno) as well as estimates of minor allele frequencies (.maf):
 ``angsd -sim1 pop.glf.gz -nInd 40 -doGeno 32 -doPost 1 -doMaf 2 -out pops.geno -doMajorMinor 1``

-We then compute sample allele frequency posterior probabilities assuming no prior (.sfs):
+We then compute sample allele frequency posterior probabilities assuming no prior (.sfs, values will be in log format):
 ``angsd -sim1 pop.glf.gz -nInd 40 -realSFS 1 -out pops``

 and we estimate the overall SFS (.sfs.ml) using an ML approach (Nielsen et al. 2012):
 ``misc/optimSFS.gcc -binput pops.sfs -nChr 80 -nThreads 10``

-Finally we compute sample allele frequency posterior probabilities using the SFS as a prior (.sfs.ml.norm):
+Finally we compute sample allele frequency posterior probabilities using the SFS as a prior (.sfs.ml.norm, values will not be in log format anymore):
 ``misc/sfstools.g++ -sfsFile pops.sfs -nChr 80 -priorFile pops.sfs.ml -dumpBinary 1 > pops.norm``

 Please note that if your data is folded you should use option -fold 1 at step -realSFS 1 and the set -nChr equal to -nInd.